Najeeb-Sulaiman/linux-and-bash-scripting-guide/07-bash-scripting/06-error-handling-and-debugging.md

 fi
 ```

-Let me show you some exit codes meaning by conventio:
+Let me show you some `exit codes` meaning by convention:

 | Code | Meaning                        |
 | ---- | ------------------------------ |